akio-tomiya/Gaugefields.jl/README.md

 ```

-## Adjoint operator
+## Hermitian conjugate (Adjoint operator)
-If you want to get the hermitian conjugate of the gaugefields, you can do like
+If you want to get the hermitian conjugate of the gauge fields, you can do like

 ```julia
 u'